forestgrape/coronavirus/monitor_and_control.md

 ## Strategy
 > Mind set I follow to tackle SARS-CoV-2:
 > * communication and explanation
 > * knowledge & research
 > * own responsibility and independent decisions
-> * Moderate measures preserving life quality.
-But disallowing super-spreader situation since they can yield sudden and hard to control explosion in cases
 > * Focus on overall life quality.
 This includes keeping overall health effects in mind: in numbers, possible damage, life quality cost (which can include economic costs). <!--// for things harmful and/or unwanted, advertisements no advertising is an option.
 It is always about acquiring new customers into an industry and not about competing on existing customers else the industry would cheer on saving ad costs. -->
+> * Moderate measures preserving life quality.
+> * Keep the spread controllable and react if necessary.
+E.g. limiting super-spreader situation since they can yield sudden and hard to control explosion in cases
+> * Monitor and estimate overall cases to plan
 > * Settings that those who want/need can mostly protect, while those not needing/choosing can go on, go on circumspectly.
 > * Strictly **avoiding uncontrollable spread and hospital overwhelming**.
 Since it is hard for all the affected: the relatives, the medical staff and the patients.
 At times when shops, restaurants and bars are open and crowded, considering or risking not to admit elderly to hospitals I think is not nice. **Everybody has to right for a good treatment.**
 >
 > ### Reconsidering Strategy
 > In cold areas/times rules need to be tighter, since aerosol transmission is hard to (self-)prevent.
 In warm areas windows should be open all the time and air-conditioning should not be used.
 >
 > Two more points
 > * Trying new paths even at the risk of falling but having a parachute ready and using it early.
 Better walk with the parachute (and being ready for the next journey) than fall cool without.
 For Covid-19 the parachutes are outdoor days: being outdoors and avoiding all non essential entries to foreign or public indoor settings.
 > * Analyzing missteps can be rewarding, the next antibiotics are to be discovered.

 ## Protection Measures
 The following relies on the assumption that the main transmission of Sars-CoV-2 is [airborne](./transmission.md#recap-airborne-transmission) (either droplet, aerosol or dry form transmission).
 This is not yet confirmed.
 Evidence for aerosol transmission is described in [Spread Analyses](./spread_analyses.md) and the proposed dry form model in [Airborne Transmission Models](./transmission.md).
 Airborne transmissions can be thought [smoke like](./transmission.md#metaphor-and-measures) or like the reek of alcohol in the case of droplet transmission.
 For the first non-smokers protections measures are suitable and for the latter distancing is enough.

 ### Support Immune Protection
 Completely avoiding Sars-CoV-2 can be as hard as avoiding dust and smoke.
 This is hard.
 Even in laboratory settings virus protection is difficult [[Wurtz, Raoult et al](#raoult), [Artika and Ma'roef](#artika)] and  Sars-CoV-1/2 protection is especially difficult.
 There have been several cases of infections in labs with Sars-CoV-1 [Orellana et al](#orellana), [Lim et al](#lim) and recommendations for autopsies of Covid-19 fatalities are very strict [Finegan et al](#finegan).
 Out of labs, once a coronavirus is widespread, complete avoidance is nearly impossible.
 Sars-Cov-2 is widespread.
 The best protection available is a good immune system.
 Vaccines - if once available - just prepare the immune system and do not replace it.
 So the long-term focus should be to support the overall health of humanity.
 In tropical regions where Sars-CoV-2 infects less virulent but there are many more infectious diseases, this should be the main focus (along with open windows and no air-conditioners if there are Covid-19 cases).

 Proposals for good health:
 * providing settings that support good health